azarowj/kickstarter-analysis/README.md

 Analysis and Challenges:
 I created a pivot table to determine outcomes of kickstarter projects related to theater based on the month that the kickstarter was launched.
 I then compiled this information into a line chart: [https://github.com/azarowj/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png] In a separate sheet, I then created a table examining the percentage of successful, failed, and canceled kickstarters based on their goals.
 I then created a line chart looking at outcomes based on goals: [https://github.com/azarowj/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png]
+One challenge that I encountered was figuring out the COUNTIFS() function.
+I have used the COUNTIF() function in the past, but was unaware that we could use multiple criteria with the COUNTIFS() funtion.
+It was also incredibly tedious to write out all of the criteria for the COUNTIFS() function, as I had to count based on a goal range, if it succeeded, failed, or was canceled, and the subcategory of being a play.

 What are two conclusions you can draw about the Theater Outcomes by Launch Date?
 1. Kickstarters for plays launched in December are more likely to fail than to succeed.